emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `[]`

-  An array of plugins in the desired states.<br/>
+  An array of plugins in the desired states.<br />
 The plugins are started in the defined order